Get Instant Hot Water With A Tankless Water Heater

 Here are today’s recommendations:

-Better: Excel Tankless Gas Water Heater – Excel has made a great product for people in RVs, tiny houses, or cabins that want access to hot water without having to store a huge water tank in an already limited space.
+Better: – Excel has made a great product for people in RVs, tiny houses, or cabins that want access to hot water without having to store a huge water tank in an already limited space.
 38,000 BTU, 20 lbs, runs on propane gas and batteries, and easily installed in a small space.

-What are the biggest reasons to get a tankless water heater?
+What are the biggest reasons to get an RV tankless water heater?

 If you live in a mobile home or even a regular home, I would say that space is the biggest reason.
 Tankless water heaters are much smaller than regular water heaters.
 They weigh less and take up much less space.